Summertime is here (finally)! That means more time spent at splash parks, at the beach, playgrounds, and parks.

 Not all babies and toddlers are going to be open to wearing sunglasses, so it might take a little practice to allow them to get used to wearing them.

-I really like those sunglasses with the straps to help keep things in place for babies who might try to grab them a little bit or toddlers who are really active.
+Sunglasses with straps help keep things in place for babies who might try to grab them a little bit or toddlers who are really active.

 It will help keep those sunglasses in place.